Battlefield (video game series): Development history

 Battlefield 2042 was released on November 19, 2021.
 During EA's 2020/2021 Q3 earnings call it was revealed that the game will be the first to release on PlayStation 5 and Xbox Series X|S, utilizing their processing power to feature more players than ever in the online portion of the game.
 Additionally, it saw multiple innovations in multiplayer, social, and competition aspects that are new to the franchise.
-After 2042 was met with a poor launch, it was announced that Oskar Gabrielson, the general manager of DICE, would be stepping down from his position, and Rebecka Coutaz, former Managing Director of Ubisoft Annecy, would replace him.
+After 2042 was met with a poor launch, it was announced that Oskar Gabrielson, the general manager of DICE, would be stepping down from his position, and Rebecka Coutaz, former managing director of Ubisoft Annecy, would replace him.
 Vince Zampella of Respawn Entertainment and Ripple Effect Studios (the latter of which had created 2042s Portal Mode) will be heading the Battlefield franchise.
 It was also reported that EA game director Marcus Lehto is building a new Seattle-based studio focused on story content for Battlefield, while Ripple Effect is developing a new "Battlefield experience" set in the game's universe.

+Battlefield 6 was released on October 10, 2025.
+Following the critical derision to 2042, Vince Zampella of Respawn Entertainment was installed as Battlefield creative director.
+DICE developed the title; numerous studios under EA worked under the Battlefield Studios name, including Ripple Effect Studios (formerly DICE Los Angeles), Criterion Games, and Motive Studio.
+Zampella stated that the game was aiming for a grounded, serious tone, similar to Battlefield 3 and Battlefield 4.
+The game launched to critical and financial success, becoming the biggest launch in the series' history; a free battle royale mode, titled RedSec, was released on October 28.
+Battlefield 6 was Zampella's only title as Battlefield creative director, as he died in December 2025.

 Battlefield Mobile was a cancelled free-to-play game for the Android, with an iOS release initially planned before the game's cancellation on January 31, 2023.
 An open beta was released in November 2022.
 The game was cancelled on January 31, 2023.
 The developer of the game, Industrial Toys, was also shut down.